ysfoo/haplm/hippo_aeml/README.md

 HIPPO and AEML both rely on a multinormal approximation, whose covariance matrix may be non-singular for certain values of haplotype frequencies.
 In this modified version, there is an option for a small stabilising constant to be added to the diagonal of the covariance matrices.

 ## AEML: Include estimates larger than 1e-3 in final output
 The original version of AEML only outputs haplotype frequencies that are larger than 1e-3.
-This restriction has been removed.
+In this modified version, frequency estimates of all input haplotypes are reported.

 ## HIPPO: Record trace and implement thinning
 The original version of HIPPO only reports the posterior mean and variance as the chain statistics.
 In this modified version, there is an option to report the full trace to obtain other statistics (e.g. effective sample sizes) downstream.
 The chain produced by HIPPO may have very high autocorrelation, so there is an option for thinning to reduce the number of samples recorded by the trace.